Shradaya/GIT-basics/README.md

 # GIT-basics
 Basic knowledge required for GIT.
-This is a basic repository I am using to learn GIT.
+This is a basic repository I am using to learn GIT.....